6bee/Remote.Linq/README.md

 *   Build remote complex LINQ query services (arbitrary LINQ query including joins, groupings, aggregations, projections, etc.)

 ## Scope
-In contrast to [re-linq][re-linq-repo], this project enables serialization and deserialization of expression trees and applying LINQ expressions to other LINQ providers e.g. linq-to-object, linq-to-entity, etc.
+In contrast to _[re-linq][re-linq-repo]_, this project enables serialization and deserialization of expression trees and applying LINQ expressions to other LINQ providers e.g. linq-to-object, linq-to-entity, etc.

 Remote.Linq makes it super easy to implement a service allowing LINQ queries defined on a client to be executed on a remote server.

-Write operations (insert/update/delete) have to be implemented by other means if needed.
-[InfoCarrier.Core][infocarrier-repo] might be interesting for such scenarios.
+Write operations (insert/update/delete) have to be implemented by other means if needed. _[InfoCarrier.Core][infocarrier-repo]_ might be interesting for such scenarios.

 ## Sample
 Check-out _Remote.Linq.Samples.sln_ and _samples_ folder for a number of sample use cases.

-**Client**
-Implement a repository class to set-up server connection and expose the queryable data sets (`IQueryable<>`)
+**Client: ** Implement a repository class to set-up server connection and expose the queryable data sets (`IQueryable<>`)
 ```C#
 public class ClientDataRepository
 {